mgmonteleone/python-atlasapi/API.rst

 Processes
 +++++++++

 - Get all processes for the specified group.
+[Completed]
 - Get information for the specified process in the specified group.